Boobae-Vivian/POWER-BI-TASK-2-Data-Cleaning/README.md

 The task involves a thorough cleaning process for the 'Employee.csv' dataset, encompassing the following steps:
 1. Renaming columns and converting column names to uppercase

-2. Standardizing formats and adjusting data types
+2. Standardizing formats and adjusting data type

 The objective is to enhance data consistency, readability, and uniformity within the dataset, ensuring it aligns with best practices for subsequent analyses and modeling.